Photo credit: Laurence Philomene and Geoffrey Simon Brown

-Upcoming: Smoke (premiering with Downstage Theatre in Calgary, February 2019) and developing a new play with support from Tarragon Theatre's as the recipient of their 2018-2019 RBC Emerging Playwright Award.
+Upcoming: Developing a new play with support from Tarragon Theatre's as the recipient of their 2018-2019 RBC Emerging Playwright Award.

 Elena is a graduate of the University of Alberta as well as the National Theatre School of Canada (Playwriting), and has mentored emerging writers and theatre makers for almost a decade through numerous arts organizations such as the University of Virginia’s Young Writers’ Workshop, The Citadel Theatre’s Foote Theatre School, the University of Alberta’s New Works Festival, to name a few.

 "Belyea skillfully works the room, eliciting plenty of laughs but also a deep sense of anger and sadness." - Montreal Gazette

 “As the Tiny Bear Jaws canon confirms, Belyea is a deft hand at funny, staccato, overlapping dialogue.” - Liz Nicholls

 "This show earns its transformation from laughs to tears as it sinks its teeth into weighty subject matter.
 By the end, Belyea has made us laugh, terrified us, and tugged at our heartstrings.
 An A+ show! ☆ ☆ ☆ ☆ ☆" - Vue Weekly